backand/docs/source/includes/_common_use_cases.md

   return {};
 }
 ```
-We'll override the defaut integer-based behavior in a Custom Server-Side JavaScript action that we will create expressly for this purpose.
+We'll override the default integer-based behavior in a Custom Server-Side JavaScript action that we will create expressly for this purpose.
 The code to the right uses `Math.random()` to generate a UUID Version 4-compliant value.
 This value is then stored in userInput.id, which in turn populates the column in the database.

 <aside class="warning">It is important to note that this value is not truly random, and should not be used in situations where security is paramount - in those cases, we recommend you either implement your own algorithm or integrate with a third party library that can do so on your behalf.</aside>